OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Import-Template.md

 3. Review [ECT Tech Nugget N1.1 GNS3](https://www.youtube.com/watch?v=w5qsM3LhpQI) if necessary.

-4. Expand the "All Devices" menu from the "Devices Toolbar" on the left hand side of GNS3.
+4. In GNS3, expand the "All Devices" menu from the "Devices Toolbar" on the left hand side of GNS3.
+This will show all available templates in GNS3.

-5. Open a browser window on the gHost machine.
-Navigate to: [https://gns3.its.ohio.edu](https://gns3.its.ohio.edu)
+5. Open a browser window on the gHost machine and navigate to: [https://gns3.its.ohio.edu](https://gns3.its.ohio.edu)

 6. At the top of the file listing find the yellow box for "import-template.sh".
 To update the import script run the following command in a terminal window on the gHost machine:
 ```